tilman151/tilman151.github.io/_drafts/Kotlin-DSL-for-DL4J.md

 model.init()
 ```

-Coming from Python and PyTorch, I just thought: "Damn, that's garbage!".
+Coming from Python and PyTorch, I just thought: "Damn, that's not pretty!".
-Maybe that's just my bias because I think Java code is ugly as hell, but Kotlin promised to reduce the verbosity that makes Java so hard to read, so I did not expect this.
+Maybe it's just my bias because I think Java code is ugly as hell.
+On the other hand, Kotlin promised to reduce the verbosity that makes Java so hard to read, so maybe I could do something about this.
 At this point, my project began to take form.
 What if I could use the nice Kotlin techniques from the tutorial to make network declarations in DL4J more readable.
 I arrived at this: